inductiva/inductiva/README.md

 - 💽 Automatically optimizes hardware configurations for each type of simulation (e.g., CPU vs. GPU, appropriate number of CPU cores, RAM, etc.).
 - 🐍 With Inductiva API, you are not limited to a pre-defined GUI or intricate configuration languages and scripts.
 Instead, you write small python programs that seamlessly integrate with your existing codebase and ML framework.

+Follow our [documentation](https://inductiva-research-labs-inductiva.readthedocs-hosted.com/en/latest/) to learn more about Inductiva API and how to use it.

 ## Simulators